Keyword search: 179 records shown

 Domains: Clinical practice, Professionalism

-In this episode, Michelle Hanratty discusses the presentation and optometric management of vitreomacular disorders that may be encountered in everyday practice with Mr Kam Balaggan, consultant vitreoretinal and cataract surgeon.
-Further investigation of epiretinal membranes, vitreomacular traction and macula holes are explored along with key considerations for referral urgency.
+In this episode, Michelle Hanratty is joined by Mr Kam Balaggan, consultant vitreoretinal and cataract surgeon, to discuss the presentation and optometric management of vitreomacular disorders encountered in everyday practice.
+The conversation explores the investigation of epiretinal membranes, vitreomacular traction and macular holes, with key guidance on assessing referral urgency.

 Topics: Vitreomacular conditions, OCT, Epiretinal membrane, Vitreomacular traction, Macula holes, Referrals.